edocsss/RARSS/server/README.md

 Please change the data pre-processing configurations in ```<path_to_server_root_dir>/config.py``` accordingly!

 ### Data Features
-At the moment, we are only using the ```Accelerometer``` data from both Smartphone and Smartwatch.
+At the moment, we are only using the ```Accelerometer``` data (although data from other sensors are still recorded for just in case purpose) from both Smartphone and Smartwatch.
 The features generated for the Smartphone and Smartwatch are the same.
 The features considered are:

 1. Mean
 2. Variance
 3. Covariance (all combinations between x-axis, y-axis, z-axis, and magnitude)